 MOD

-14 11.31.3 Notices relating to radio astronomy stations are examined with respect to No. 11.31 only.
+14 11.31.3 Notices relating to radio astronomy stations and receive-only meteorological aids land stations operating in the meteorological aids (space weather) allocations are examined with respect to No. 11.31 only.

 Reasons: RR Nos.
 11.32 to 11.34 are not applicable to receive-only meteorological aids land station operating in the meteorological aids (space weather) allocations, due to the nature of such stations.